 Me and my new tattoo.
 I have wanted a tattoo ever since I found out Janis Joplin had one, but it took me a long time to figure out what image I wanted.
 Not sure why, since the perfect one had been staring me in the face the whole time.
 I'm THRILLED with it!

 Photo by my daughter Annie.
 She's my favorite artist and photographer.
-My son Caleb is my favorite roadie and fellow writer.
-How lucky can one person be?
+My daughter Sarah has been my favorite roadie and sister-writer.
+How lucky can one woman be?

 Me 'n' James...2013 Last time I was in NY, singing with James Brown.
 What a gig!
 I'll never forget it.
 And neither will anyone else who was at Madame Tussaud's Wax Museum that day.
 I had to be dragged away and sedated.
 I bet James still misses me.